WIOE (AM): History

 WIOE has a rich history since its beginnings in 1948.
 The station was originally assigned the call letters WANE, and was owned by the Indiana Broadcasting Company, later known as Corinthian Broadcasting.
 In 1956, it acquired a sister television station, WANE-TV channel 15.

 In the mid-1960s, the radio station was purchased by Sheppard Broadcasting of Grand Rapids, Michigan.
 Following the purchase by Sheppard, the station changed call letters to WLYV (to become closely related to Sheppard's WLAV in Grand Rapids) and on January 1, 1966, changed formats to become Fort Wayne's first Top 40 station under the direction of programming consultant Mike Joseph, who had already successfully programmed stations in New York City, Detroit, and Chicago.
 The results were dramatic and immediate.
 Within a few months, WLYV was the second-highest rated station in Fort Wayne (prior to the format switch, the old WANE was so low in listener rankings that two distant stations, CKLW in Windsor/Detroit and WLS in Chicago, had higher ratings in Fort Wayne).

 The success continued as many of the original "LYV GYS" made their mark in Ft.
 Wayne and moved to larger markets.
-"Skinny" Bobby Harper went on to great success in Atlanta, and was (it is said) was the real life model for WKRP In Cincinnati's Dr. Johnny Fever.
-Jim Reese (a.k.a.
-Grant Hudson) became a legendary newsman in Detroit, at CKLW and WWJ.
-Morning man and program director Jim (Uncle Felty) Felton moved to CKLW and later to become the most listened to morning man in Toronto at CFTR.
-Ron White became one of America's most respected programming consultants.
+"Skinny" Bobby Harper went on to succeed in Atlanta, and was the real life model for WKRP In Cincinnati's Dr. Johnny Fever.
+Jim Reese a.k.a.
+"Grant Hudson" became a legendary newsman in Detroit, at CKLW and WWJ.
+Morning man and program director Jim "Uncle Felty" Felton moved to CKLW and became the most listened to morning man in Toronto at CFTR.
+Ron White became one of America's respected programming consultants.
 Other major market personalities who worked at WLYV include Bob Todd, Ron Morgan, and Bobby Knight.
-In later years, Program Director Bob Hamilton and high energy personalities like Phil Gardner, Jay Walker, Shotgun Lenny Harrison (Chuck Martin)and local favorite Ted Hatch continued the station's popularity.
+In later years, Program Director Bob Hamilton and high energy personalities like Phil Gardner, Jay Walker, "Shotgun Lenny Harrison" Chuck Martin and locals own Ted Hatch continued growing the station's popularity.

 It was WLYV's relatively low power output (1,000 watts) and the appearance of a more tightly formatted Top 40 station in town WMEE lead to WLYV's demise as a Top 40 icon.
 By 1974, "The Lyv One" was forced to change formats again and became "Lively Country."
 This change turned out to be successful for the station.
 WLYV's low power became an issue again, however, within several years when WMEE switched its call letters and moved to FM, leaving the 1380 AM frequency and its 5,000-watt operating power later becoming a country formatted station 1380 The Hawk.
 WLYV was owned by legendary golfer Jack Nicklaus from 1974 to 1980 under the operating name Golden Bear Broadcasting.
 The studios were located inside the Anthony Wayne Building at the time in suite 925.